 Most of my information about dividends and dividend investing has come from personal finance magazines.
 And, a couple of investment newsletters dedicated to income investing.

 Before we get started, here is a little background and clarification on Dividends Still Don’t Lie…

 In 1988, Geraldine Weiss wrote a book called Dividends Don’t Lie.
 That book detailed the dividend value strategy behind Investment Quality Trends.

 Ms. Weiss founded Investment Quality Trends.
 It is a successful investment newsletter.

 In 2010, Kelley Wright wrote and published an update to Dividends Don’t Lie.
 Mr. Wright has taken over as the editor of Investment Quality Trends.

 His book, Dividends Still Don’t Lie – The Truth About Investing In Blue Chip Stocks and Winning In The Stock Market is the subject of my article today.

 Dividends Still Don’t Lie was published nearly a decade ago.
-But, I found the concepts presented to be quite timeless.
+But, I found the investing concepts for making money with dividends to be quite timeless.

 What follows is a brief review of some of the major topics covered in Dividends Still Don’t Lie.
 And then, I wrap up with a few of my personal opinions on the book.